UnexomWid/eryn/README.md

 - Add an option to throw an exception if compileDir encounters an error ([#5](https://github.com/UnexomWid/eryn/issues/5))

-- Support for `Buffer in templates
+- Support for `Buffer` in templates

 - ~~Store the context locally~~ [[51a9428](https://github.com/UnexomWid/eryn/commit/51a942819305688bde41063b2291c1332336d669)]

+- Store the loop iterators in a local map

 # License <a href="https://github.com/UnexomWid/eryn/blob/master/LICENSE"><img align="right" src="https://img.shields.io/badge/License-MIT-blue.svg" alt="License: MIT" /></a>